Is your story showing up in your brand?

-Another step in brand strategy, understanding your story so others can better understand and connect with your business.
+Making your story visible so people can connect more deeply with your business.

 One of the most powerful ways people connect with a business is through the human being behind it.
-Your story, why you began, what shaped your work, what you care deeply about, is part of what makes your brand feel real, memorable, and trustworthy.
+Your story, why you began, what you care deeply about, is big part of what makes your brand feel real, memorable, and trustworthy.

 Often, people are so close to their own experience that they underestimate its value.
 But understanding your own business more deeply helps other people understand it more clearly too.
 It shapes how you communicate, how your brand feels, and why people choose to connect with you over someone else.